astropy/astropy/docs/io/vo/index.rst

 .. note::
    Field descriptors should not be mutated -- they will have no effect on the record arrays storing the data.
-This shortcoming will be addressed in a future version of `astropy.io.vo`.
+This shortcoming will be addressed in a future version of `astropy.io.vo` that makes better use of `astropy.table`.

 Performance considerations
 --------------------------